mtsmn/IoT/message_hub.md

 # Connecting and configuring a historian service by using {{site.data.keyword.messagehub}}
 {: #messagehub_main}

-Connecting {{site.data.keyword.messagehub_full}} to {{site.data.keyword.iot_short}} provides a scalable, high-throughput message bus for historical data storage. {{site.data.keyword.messagehub}} is built on Apache Kafka, which is an open-source, high-throughput messaging system that provides a low-latency platform for handling real-time data feeds.
+Connecting {{site.data.keyword.messagehub_full}} to {{site.data.keyword.iot_full}} provides a scalable, high-throughput message bus for historical data storage. {{site.data.keyword.messagehub}} is built on Apache Kafka, which is an open-source, high-throughput messaging system that provides a low-latency platform for handling real-time data feeds.

+MessageHub forwarding partitions events by using a partition key.
+The key is formed by concatenating the {{site.data.keyword.iot_short}} 6 character organization ID with the device type and device ID.
+Payload fields, including timestamp and event ID, are not used to form the partition key.
+This configuration ensures that all events from a specific device are sent to the same partition, so that the events are processed in the order in which they are sent.

 ## Before you begin
 {: #byb}